apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 (The year described herein is 2017-05-01 through 2018-04-30).

-+ Growth: Growth of the uPortal-as-ecosystem idiom, with a clarified [Intake Process][uPortal Ecosystem Intake Process], a software product successfully graduating from Apereo Incubation, and 4 new software products entering the ecosystem.
++ Growth: Growth of the uPortal-as-ecosystem idiom, with a clarified [Intake Process][uPortal Ecosystem Intake Process], the `uPortal-home` software product successfully graduating from Apereo Incubation, and 4 new software products entering the ecosystem.
 + Life: Almost 100 versioned releases of uPortal ecosystem software products.
 + Particpation: 7 new core contributors, 1 new core committer, calls, meetups,